alexmalkov/adventure-game/bin/readme.txt

-must be here, for some reason cannot pushh empty foder to remote repo
+must be here, for some reason cannot push empty foder to remote repo